populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 Let's walk through an example of writing a Dockerfile using FastQE.
 You can refer to the [images](https://github.com/populationgenomics/images) repo to see how other images are built. **Note:** This is just an example for practice.
 When you're creating your own Dockerfile, you should try to do this yourself.
 However, to avoid duplication, please do not push these practice images to the repo.

 In this example, we'll use the `python:3.10-slim` image as a base image and install FastQE version 0.3.1 using `pip`.
+Make sure to titel it 'Dockerfile'.

 <details>
   <summary>Click to see answer</summary>